kyl0b1te/rada4you/README.md

 ## TODO

+Here is the list of next steps:

-- [] complete the tests for "get all" methods
+- [ ] complete the tests for "get all" methods
-- [] add tests for private methods
+- [ ] add tests for private methods
-- [] add docker configuration files
+- [ ] add docker configuration files

 ## Available methods